Docker Basics : Part 1

 Why we need docker?

-Virtual machine takes time due to OS in every VM whereas containers are lightweight
+If you have experience working with VM you can see that, Virtual machine takes time due to OS in every VM whereas containers are lightweight

 VM and containers both can work fantastically once we manage them both in an architecture